-We do not know exactly when "In the beginning" was.
+No one knows exactly when "In the beginning" was.
 Whenever it was, God completely created the heaven and the earth originally at that time according to verse one!
 After that original creation, the earth was without form, void, and dark.
-Why would God create the earth without form, void, and dark in the beginning?
-Is it to prove that anyone can make a mistake?
-Of course not, to err is human, whereas God is all powerful.
-Everything created in the following verses of Genesis chapter one was seen to be "good" by God:
+Why would God create the earth without form, void, and dark in the beginning; and then proceed to describe these same creations as "good" in the next few verses?:

 There is absolutely no reason to believe God ever made anything that was not originally created as good!
 Then why does verse two state that the earth was without form, void, and dark after being created in verse one?
 Other translations of the original Hebrew text indicate that something occurred and the earth had reached this state.
 For example, the New International Version® of the Bible renders the same verses as follows: